GBrochado/TSI_RL_HighwayMerge/README.md

 - **Collision Penalty**: Adjusted from -200 to -100 and -1000 to study the influence on safety.
 - **Speed Incentive**: Increased from 1 to 2 and 4, promoting faster but controlled driving.
 - **Penalty for Staying in the Merging Lane**: Modified from 4 to 2 and 6 to encourage quicker merging.
-- **Proximity Reward**: Incentivized maintaining a safe distance (e.g., 4 meters) from the car in front, testing variations of 2 and 6 to optimize behavior.
+- **Proximity Penalty**: Incentivized maintaining a safe distance from the car in front, the distance is multiplied by 4, and variations of 2 and 6 will be tested to optimize behavior.

 #### **Environment Modifications**
 To expand the study, we explored different highway configurations: